Takazudo/jQuery.ImgLoader/README.md

 ## Browsers

-IE6+ and other news browsers
+IE6+ and other new browsers

 ## License